Holocola zopherana

 Holocola zopherana is a species of moth in the family Tortricidae first described by Edward Meyrick in 1881.
 This species is found in Australia and New Zealand.
 The larval hosts of this moth are Kunzea ericoides as well as species within the plant genus Leptospermum.
 The larvae of this moth can be found early in December.
 They pupate in a pupa enclosed in a thin silken cocoon and pass the winter in that state.

 Taxonomy

 This species was first described by Edward Meyrick in 1881 using four specimens collected in Sydney in December and named Strepsiceros zopherana.
 George Hudson discussed this species both in his 1928 book The butterflies and moths of New Zealand as well as in the 1939 book A supplement to the butterflies and moths of New Zealand, under the name Spilonota zopherana.
 In 2010 the Inventory of New Zealand Biodiversity listed this species under the name Holocola zopherana.
+The male lectotype specimen, collected by I. F. B. Common in Sydney, is held at the Natural History Museum, London.